european-public-network/european-public-network.github.io/docs/4000_developers/4500_management-tools/4570_create-identity-rest.md

 # Create Identity via REST

 Identities can be created by using the onboarding process as described in [Create an Identity](/docs/first_steps/create-identity.html).
 This uses the frontend to create a profile and an account for a mnemonic and a password.
-A part of this process is accepting the terms of use, which is a functional requirement for making transaction on evan.network.
+A part of this process is accepting the terms of use, which is a functional requirement for making transaction on European Public Network.

 In some cases the profile is not necessary, the profile is usually a requirement for working with encrypted data.
 If encrypted data is not in the scope of the workflow of an account or if encryption keys can be made available in other ways, this profile can be omitted.
 Those accounts often also have the requirement, that another account has be a representative for accepting the terms of use for that profile-less account.